 The AT is known for consistent rain during all seasons you will plan to hike, summer won’t remove rainfall from the schedule, so if you are planning to hike using a down sleeping bag you need to have multiple failure levels set so that a leak doesn’t impact your sleeping bag isn’t impacted by a leak.

 Most will choose a “waterproof” backpack but these are still prone to seepage over time as nothing is “fully” waterproof, so you may want to look into a backpack liner to be inside the pack protecting the important dry gear.

 In addition, adding a waterproof stuff sack can add another additional level where you would need multiple failures to have a serious issue.

 The other issue is that outside of the rain, there is loads of humidity, so much of the time, what is wet will stay wet.
 Your chance to dry things will come with finding gaps in the trees to get direct sunlight and where possible, place high in areas where wind can help to dissipate the moisture.

 When it comes down to it, the choice between down and synthetic sleeping bags for the Appalachian Trail can be a difficult one.
 There are pros and cons to both options, but ultimately it depends on your own personal needs and preferences.

 If you are feeling wild, I suggest a quilt and you can’t go wrong with the UGQ Bandit, you get to customize the ever-living daylights out of it to make it perfect for you!

-If you’re worried about moisture or humidity levels on the trail, down may not be the best option for you.
+If you’re worried about moisture or humidity levels on the trail, down may not be the best option.
 However, if you’re willing to take some precautions against water damage, down is a great choice because of its superior warmth-to-weight ratio.